lynnfaraday/aresmush.com/tutorials/code/replacing-fs3.md

 The article provides tips if you want to replace FS3 with a custom system.

 {% tip %}
 FS3 is not the only skills system that Ares natively supports.
-Other systems are available as [Extras](/tutorials/code/extras.html) and can be installed very easily.
+Other systems are available as [Community Contributions](/tutorials/code/contribs.html) and can be installed very easily.
 This article doesn't apply to those systems.
 It's about designing your own.
 {% endtip %}

 {% include toc.html %}